Prem-Kumar16/Dashboard_demo_2/README.md

 <img width="389" alt="Screenshot 2023-06-16 132153" src="https://github.com/Prem-Kumar16/Dashboard_demo_2/assets/75419846/90cf2e3d-5282-4349-8064-f7168cc32c8a">

-Now you can change any values in can input and see the changes in the dashboard
+Now you can change any values in can bus input simulator and see the changes in the digital cockpit

 <img width="960" alt="Screenshot 2023-06-16 132441" src="https://github.com/Prem-Kumar16/Dashboard_demo_2/assets/75419846/f4cd5941-4d53-433b-8a30-2274bc7e5d0b">